-4.1 Some children are at greater risk of abuse.
+- 4.1 Some children are at greater risk of abuse, neglect and exploitation.
 This increased risk can be caused by many factors including social exclusion, isolation, discrimination and prejudice.
-To ensure that all of our learners receive equal protection, we give special consideration to children who:

-- are vulnerable because of their race, ethnicity, religion, disability, gender identity or sexuality - are vulnerable to being bullied, or engaging in bullying - are at risk of sexual exploitation, forced marriage, female genital mutilation, or being drawn into extremism - live in chaotic or unsupportive home situations - live transient lifestyles or live away from home or in temporary accommodation - are affected by parental substance abuse, domestic violence or parental mental health needs - do not have English as a first language
+To ensure that all of our learners receive equal protection, we give special consideration to children who: - are vulnerable because of their race, ethnicity, religion, special educational needs, disability, gender identity or sexuality - are vulnerable to being bullied, or engaging in bullying - are at risk of sexual exploitation, forced marriage, female genital mutilation, or being drawn into extremism - live in chaotic or unsupportive home situations - live transient lifestyles or live away from home or in temporary accommodation - are affected by parental substance abuse, domestic violence or parental mental health needs - do not have English as a first language - experience or have experienced bereavement or mental health difficulties - are in care or privately fostered, or have returned home to their family from care - have experienced multiple suspensions and are at risk of, or have been, permanently excluded